CJM01/CYD-to-M5StickCPlus-IR-Remote/README.md

 Every CYD unit varies slightly.
 Run the calibration sketch first:
 Flash `CYD/CYD_Touch_Calibration/CYD_Touch_Calibration.ino` to the CYD.
 Follow the on-screen prompts to tap each corner of your devices screen.
-Note the 4 RAW X/Y values printed to Arduino IDE's Serial Monitor (set baud to 115200 or you'll get garbage characters).
+Note the 4 RAW X/Y values printed to the Arduino IDE's Serial Monitor (set baud to 115200 or you'll get garbage characters).

 Use those values to update the `map()` lines in the main CYD sketch:
 ```cpp